opnsense/docs/source/manual/how-tos/stunnel.rst

         }
     }

-The above diagram shows the basic functionality as provided by this plugin, the client part (not a part of this plugin) connects to to the server at a predefined port and starts forwarding local received packets to the other end of the tunnel.
+The above diagram shows the basic functionality as provided by this plugin, the client part (not delivered by this plugin) connects to to the server at a predefined port and starts forwarding local received packets to the other end of the tunnel.

 Securing http proxy traffic is one of the more common use-cases of stunnel.